IBM/unitxt/docs/docs/adding_dataset.rst

 The `reference_fields` of the task are a set of fields that are used to format the textual expected output from the model (gold references).
 The `metrics` of the task are a set of default metrics to be used to evaluate the outputs of the model.

-While language models generate textual predictions, the metrics often evaluate on a different datatypes.
-For example, spearman correlation is evaluated on numeric predictions vs numeric reference, and multi-label F1 is evaluated on a list of string class name prediction_type vs a reference list of string classes.
+While language models generate textual predictions, the metrics often evaluate on different datatypes.
+For example, spearman correlation is evaluated on numeric predictions vs. numeric reference, and multi-label F1 is evaluated on a list of string class name prediction_type vs. a reference list of string classes.
 The `prediction_type` of the task defines the common prediction (and reference) types for all metrics of the task.

 Note that the Task does not perform any verbalization or formatting of the task input and output fields - this is the responsibility of the Template.

 In our example, we will formalize a translation task between `source_language` and a `target_language`.
 The text to translate is in the field `text` and the reference answer in the `translation` field.
-We will use the `bleu` metric for a reference based evaluation.
+We will use the `bleu` metric for a reference-based evaluation.

 .. code-block:: python